Hands on: August View Doorbell Camera hands on review

 After making its debut at CES 2019 earlier this year, the August View is nearly ready to make its way to your front door.
 The smart doorbell sports a new-and-improved design and a 1440p camera that’s wireless, battery-powered and compatible with all three of the major smart home platforms.

-At $199 (around £150, AU$279), the View is the exact same price as the Ring 2 Video Doorbell if you buy the package without the Chime and exactly the same price as the Nest Hello ($229) if you buy the View and the Chime together.
+At $229 (around £175, AU$325), the View is slightly more expensive than the Ring 2 Video Doorbell that costs just $199 and is exactly the same price as the Nest Hello, however August includes both the doorbell and Chime in the same box.

 We got a chance to set one up at our own home, and while we didn’t have enough time to put it through its paces with numerous visits from guests, we wanted to give you an initial look at the future of doorbell tech.